-According the the most recent sold values on eBay in 2021, the King James Bible £2 Coin sells for an average of £5.77 in circulated condition without postage and packaging.
+According to the most recent values on eBay in 2022, the King James Bible sells for an average of £4.78 in circulated condition.
+Uncirculated and proof versions can be much more valuable, however.

 The reverse was designed by both Paul Stafford and Benjamin Wright.